 Crap.
 Seems I have been in stasis for 62 years after I left the edge of civilization, he said to himself.
 In a desire to impress his coworkers with a really really nice find, he had set the tolerances for the scanners so that he would only be woken for the best of planets.
 Had he known back then that it would take so long to actually find one, he would have reconsidered that decision.
 But when he now peered out of the window and onto the approaching planet, he thought it was totally worth it anyway.
-Never again would his boss call him a worthless moocher or threaten to transfer him to serve on some boring scow!
-A planet of sparkling blue and lush greens lay before him.
+Never again would his bully of a boss call him a worthless moocher or threaten to transfer him to serve on some boring scow!
+An oxygen planet of sparkling blue and lush greens lay before him.

 Then something struck him as odd.
 The planet seemed familiar.
 Where had he seen it before?
 Degraded photographs and textbook illustrations came to mind.
 Could it be?
 The Lost Homeworld?
 Accounting for continental drift, the layout of the land masses was indeed the same, as he confirmed using the ship's vast digital library.